-But like the Rosewood just two lots down, the Mandarin Oriental is a skinny property stretching from inland jungle, across a swath of mangroves, to the beach; however, it's a longer piece of land, occupying nearly a full mile between its front gate and the water, thus allowing a bit more breathing room for the same number of rooms.
+Like the Rosewood nearby, the Blue Diamond is a skinny property stretching from inland jungle, across a swath of mangroves, to the beach; however, it's a longer piece of land, occupying nearly a full mile between its front gate and the water, thus allowing a bit more breathing room for the same number of rooms.
 Getting from place to place requires a ride on one of the many golf carts plying the trails of the resort, summoned with a phone call.
 In theory you can rent a bike too, but set it up in advance to be sure as there aren't nearly enough of them when occupancy is high.
 The hotel offers a limited range of activities like wine tastings, Spanish lessons, morning yoga, and kayaking adventures—most included in the rates—plus a few that aren't like rounds on the Mayakoba an 18-hole championship golf course.

 At the beach, chairs with drink and towel service are set up by the lapping waves.
 The blinding white pool area is set up one level, affording a great view of the turquoise Caribbean.
-In fact, there are two pools here––one large, and one smaller, long one for laps.
+In fact, there are two pools here—one large, and one smaller, long one for laps.
 The latter is lined by cabanas for getting out of the sun and there's a hot tub that's popular after the sun goes down.
 But it's the only real pool area.
-This is potentially a drawback, as there's nowhere but the small pool in the spa, which is open only to guests with an appointment, as a respite from children.
-(The Mandarin Oriental accepts children year–round, and runs a kids' club.)
+The only other place to lounge is the attractive but small pool outside the spa.

-Not that the property ever feels particularly crowded even when at full occupancy, probably because many guests find their gorgeous rooms worth spending plenty of time in.
-The smallest ones are smaller than those at the Rosewood (660 square feet, compared with 800), the layout is such that you can often feel secluded––in the inland rooms, you can usually look out your window and not see another room.
+Not that the property never feels particularly crowded even when at full occupancy, probably because many guests find their gorgeous rooms worth spending plenty of time in.
+The smallest ones are 660 square feet, but the layout is such that you can often feel secluded—in the inland rooms, you can usually look out your window and not see another room.
 In all the various configurations, the rooms feel almost like apartments, thanks to an entry foyer that divides the sleeping and sitting area from the expansive bathrooms.
 Enormous walk–in closets with plenty of hangers and storage space are a welcome touch, so the rest of your room can remain clutter–free and as minimalist as it was designed.

 With the exception of the five beachfront casitas, which are done completely in white, rooms are furnished with a crisp combination of dark wood and white walls.
 A good half of the floor space is dedicated to the bathrooms, all of which feature either an outdoor tub or shower and lounge area, along with full indoor facilities.
 A wide range of quality toiletries join robes, slippers, and thick towels, while some have double vanities (in alabaster, lit from within) and huge soaking tubs that can easily fit two.

-The beachfront rooms and those immediately behind, set on a small channel, are in high demand because of their proximity to the water, but they are not the most private rooms.
-In the Beachfront Casitas and Premier Palafitos, for instance, the rooftop terraces have no screens between neighbors––potentially a bit distracting, especially in the Palafitos, which feature rooftop showers or tubs.
+The beachfront rooms and those immediately behind, set on a small channel, are in high demand because of their proximity to the water and balconies or terraces, but they are not the most private rooms.
+In the Beachfront Casitas and Premier Palafitos, for instance, the rooftop terraces have no screens between neighbors—potentially a bit distracting, especially in the Palafitos, which feature rooftop showers or tubs.

 Closest to the lobby is the expansive spa, which has a vaguely Middle Eastern style.
 It features a domed, tiled steam room, as well as a vast heated pool with submerged lounge chairs; women can also enjoy the Rasul, a hot clay massage and steam treatment.
-On the more practical side after the good food and drinks, the gym is gigantic.
+On the more practical side after the good food and drinks, the gym is gigantic and well-equipped.